MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/dictationsubsystem.md

 > [!NOTE]
 > For general information on subsystems in MRTK3, see [here](../../../../mrtk3-overview/architecture/subsystems.md).

 The Core Definitions package ships `DictationSubsystem`, a base implementation of `MRTKSubsystem` and `IDictationsystem` that serves as the base of subsystems responsible for dictation in MRTK3.
 Concrete implementation shipped as part of MRTK such as `WindowsDictationSubsystem` and other potential dictation subsystems you might build should all be based on this class.
-Subsystems inheriting from `DictationSubsystem` will be able to start and stop a dictation session, and will provide events that fire when speech input is being processed, when a final result is recognized, and when a dictation session is finished or faulted.
+Subsystems inheriting from `DictationSubsystem` will allow you to start and stop a dictation session, and will provide events that are triggered when speech input is being processed, when a final result is recognized, and when a dictation session is finished or faulted.
 Event handlers can be added to these events to handle dictation functionality.

 For more specific information, refer to the documentation of the concrete `DictationSubsystem` implementation you want to use.